 The Student Experience with Student-selected Quizzes

-From the student dashboard, students can search for certain topics or browse the story collections.
+From the student dashboard, students can search for certain topics or browse the story library.
 Students just look for our quiz icon to identify which stories have quizzes available for them to take.

 Once the student has chosen the lesson, they simply click Start Quiz and complete the quiz in the same way as if you had assigned it.
 All quizzes that are initiated by students will include two listening supports: interactive transcripts and read-aloud option for the quiz questions.